Virginia Tech® home

 How the MSBA–Finance curriculum is structured

-Courses are taught by research-active faculty and experienced practitioners, giving you direct exposure to the quantitative tools, modeling techniques, and market knowledge that define careers on both the buy side and sell side of finance.
+Courses are delivered by both research-active faculty and experienced practitioners, ensuring exposure to the tools, techniques, and market insights used in practice.

 • 5 MBA business core courses (15 credit hours)